 H2A.
 Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 322 1455 23 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 19,112 \$ 18,150 \$ 9,408 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 28 108 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 34,844 \$ 29,563 \$ 0
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 282 1486 37 o Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 22,165 \$ 20,949 \$ 9,108 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 33 119 2 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 28,461 \$ 30,428 \$ 23,492

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include:

-- \ 2017 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.
+- 2020 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.